bb-io/MemoQ/README.md

 ### Term bases

+- **Import glossary** imports a term base.
-- **Export glossary** exports an existing term base, supporting both regular term bases and QTerm.
-It's essential to note that the current implementation only facilitates basic exports, covering fundamental information like terms, languages, and definitions.
-However, additional details such as domain, usage examples, client, project, and other details are not included in the export.
-Another important consideration is the availability of an optional input parameter called _Include forbidden terms_ which defaults to _False_.
+- **Export glossary** exports an existing term base.
+This action accepts an optional input parameter called _Include forbidden terms_ which defaults to _False_.
 When set to _False_, terms with _Forbidden_ status are excluded from the resulting export.

+**Import glossary** and **Export glossary** support both regular term bases and QTerm.
+It's essential to note that the current implementation only facilitates basic imports/exports, covering fundamental information like terms, languages, and definitions.
+However, additional details such as domain, usage examples, client, project, and other details are not included in the glossaries.

+Another important consideration is that our glossaries implementation adheres to the ISO 639-1 standard language codes, in contrast to memoQ.
+If there is no corresponding ISO 639-1 language code for a language supported by memoQ, our glossaries will utilize memoQ's ISO 639-3 language code.
+This can result in incompatibility with other systems if such languages are present in a glossary.
+However, it's worth mentioning that you will still be able to manipulate these glossaries within memoQ.

 ### Users